 Even the best entertainers forget how to set a table.
 For old pros and novice entertainers, we put together a quick primer on how to set a table.

 With any big holiday or celebration, we know you want to have your table looking as good as possible!
-Along with the candles and centerpiece, setting the table can set the scene for a great dinner party so we put together some handy tips for getting it right.
+Along with the candles and centerpiece, setting the table can set the scene for a great dinner party, so we put together some handy tips for getting it right.

 Formal vs. Informal Place Settings

 If you've forgotten how to set a table, you first need to determine how fancy your dinner is going to be.
 Typically, the more courses your dinner entails, the more special flatware and plates are required.
-That said, you shouldn't put out every piece of cutlery that you have; just put out the utensils you need for the foods you're actually serving.
+That said, you shouldn't put out every piece of cutlery that you have; just put out the utensils guests will need for the foods you're actually serving.

 Getting Started: Spacing

 You want your guests to be comfortable at the table, and part of making them comfortable is giving them enough space.
 It's important to leave about two feet of space between the center of each place setting and the next, so each of your guests has an ample amount of elbow room.
 Since the main dinner plate is the center of the place setting, use that plate's position as the center marker for measuring the distance.